Extraction (2020 film): Development and casting

 The film had a long development process.
-On March 5, 2012, it was revealed that Dwayne Johnson is attached to star in the film, originally titled Ciudad, with the Russo Brothers on board to direct from a screenplay by Joe Russo.
+On March 5, 2012, it was revealed that Dwayne Johnson was attached to star in the film, originally titled Ciudad, with the Russo Brothers on board to direct from a screenplay by Joe Russo.

 On August 31, 2018, it was announced that Sam Hargrave would direct Dhaka from a screenplay by Joe Russo.
 In addition, Chris Hemsworth was set to star in the film.
 In November 2018, the rest of the cast was set.

 Filming

 Production began in Ahmedabad and Mumbai in November 2018.
 Filming next took place in Ban Pong, Ratchaburi, Thailand.

 The cast stayed in Nakhon Pathom.
 Principal production ended in March 2019.
 The film's working title was initially Dhaka but was changed to Out of the Fire, before the final title was revealed to be Extraction on February 19, 2020.

 Music

 Henry Jackman and Alex Belcher composed the film score and worked together in 21 Bridges while the Russo Brothers produced the film.
 BMG has released the soundtrack.
 English indie rock band Alt-J's "In Cold Blood" was used for the official trailer.